tachometer instrument cluster installation

 • 5 POSTS

 Jacob62.
-I did pull a different cluster from a similar year vehicle but I did not have the wire to hook up to the harness in the back of the cluster.
+I did pull a different cluster from a similar year vehicle but i did not have the wire to hook up to the harness in the back of the cluster.
 I hooked up the wire according to the wiring diagram that ASEMaster6371 so graciously sent me.
 It did work with a little patience and aggravation but I got it!
 Thank you both so much for your inputs!
 I hope this helps anyone else out there that needs similar assistance!

-Saturday, May 19th, 2012 AT 3:36 AM
+May 19, 2012 at 3:36 AM

 CHEYVROCKS